FluegelsApps/iot-utilities/docs/setup_welcome.md

 ## Requirements

-- a Wi-Fi network connection to an Aruba Wi-Fi infrastructure
+- Wi-Fi network connection to an Aruba Wi-Fi infrastructure
 - Aruba 3xx or 5xx series access points with integrated BLE or BLE/ZigBee radio
 - AOS/Aruba Instant version 8.7.0.0 or higher